 - House exterior cleaning solution

-To get started, take yourself on a tour of the outside of your house.
+To get started, take a tour of the outside of your house.
 Keep an eye out for loose pieces of siding, cracks, and other breaches that could admit water during the cleaning process.

-Once you’re ready to start cleaning, follow these steps:
+Once you’re ready to start cleaning, follow these steps.

 - Attach the soaping nozzle to the pressure washer’s wand and fill the machine’s detergent reservoir.